drurya96/Dimensional/README.md

 If an issue does not exist for the feature being added, please add an issue first, and feel free to assign yourself.

 ## License
-This library is open-source, and is licensed under [the MIT license](https://gitlab.com/drurya96/dimensional/-/blob/main/LICENSE)
+This library is open-source, and is licensed under [the Apache License 2.0](https://gitlab.com/drurya96/dimensional/-/blob/main/LICENSE)

 ## Project status
 Active development.